Skip to content

 schema: string # Schema name (optional, default: "public" for PostgreSQL)

-options: object # Additional connection options (optional)
+options: object # Optional URL query options (key/value)

 Fields